-I must admit, I am curious.
+I am curious.
 Just a little.

 Tip 1: Caffé Latte

-There are two ways to avoid this:
+Some ways to avoid this:

-2. Transport your cream or milk separate in a different bottle.
-And add it when you need it.
-The disadvantage would be a cold coffee, if you add too much milk.
+Brew your coffee fresh on the spot .
+Transport your cream or milk separately in a different bottle.
+And add it only when you need it.
+This would keep the milk cooled for the next hours.

-3. Drink your Cafe Latte as soon as possible.
+Drink your Cafe Latte as soon as possible.

 I guess the easiest way to enjoy a good coffee is to brew it fresh, drink it hot, and add as much milk as you like on the spot.
 You can warm up up the milk on the spot, or settle for just a coffee with cream.